ryan-kp-miller/Chicago-Crime-Analysis/README.md

 # Chicago Crime Analysis

 Here I performed an analysis of the crime within Chicago based on this publicly provided [dataset](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) from the city of Chicago.
 My two main goals with this project were to create a machine learning model to predict whether a new crime will get an arrest and to build a dashboard using Power BI to allow for interactive exploration of the data.
 Unfortunately, I wasn't able to achieve a significant increase over the baseline accuracy (covered in the [ML Results](#ml-results) section).
-But I was able to build the interactive dashboard that you can download here.
+But I was able to build the interactive dashboard and included instructions to set up the data source in the [Dashboard Setup](#dashboard-setup) section.

 ## Overview